The pastry chef at the Waldorf Astoria in Jerusalem, Doron Groner, shares his classic Israeli cheesecake recipe.

 - 80 grams (½ cup) potato starch

 - 500 grams sour cream

 - 500 grams powdered sugar

 1. In a bowl, combine 200 grams melted butter, flour, and eggs.
 Mix until a dough is formed.
 Spread the dough on a cookie sheet and bake in preheated oven for 30 minutes.

 2. Remove from oven and let cool, this step can be made a few days head.
 When cool, grind the cookies in a food processor until crumbly.

 3. Add the remaining 4 tablespoons melted butter and mix until a uniform mixture is created.
 Press into 2 (11-inch) springform pans and set aside.

 1. In a large bowl whisk the cheese and sour cream together until smooth.

 2. Add powdered sugar and mix until fully incorporated.

-3. Add eggs and potato starch.
+3. Add eggs and potato starch, lemon zest, and vanilla extract.
 Mix well.
 Pour into prepared 11-inch springform pans.

 4. Bake for 10 minutes at 340℉/170℃ and then reduce heat to 280℉/140℃ for 40 minutes.